ernstoarllano/interview/README.md

   - For each post, show:
     - Title
     - Short content preview
+    - Author name
     - Link to the full post

 - **Blog Detail Page:**

   - Display the full blog post content
   - Show:
     - Title
     - Full content
+    - Author information
     - Creation date
   - Include a way to navigate back to the home page

+- **Data Modeling:**
+  - Implement a relationship between Users and Posts
+  - Each post must be associated with an author (User)
+  - Design the schema to support:
+    - Post creation and management
+    - Author attribution

 ### Technical Stack